amigavision/amigavision.github.io/best.md

 MiSTer’s deterministic timing and lack of external interference make it exceptionally reliable.
 In some cases, it is actually more consistent than real hardware due to the absence of component drift, power-supply variance, and third-party expansion interference.

-Hardware options range from bare-bones boards to high-quality, purpose-built cases like the SuperStation, which offers build quality far beyond typical single-board computer enclosures.
+Hardware options range from bare-bones boards to high-quality, purpose-built complete products like the SuperStation, which offers build quality far beyond typical single-board computer enclosures, with every display output option imaginable included.

 # Detailed Comparisons